methodphoto/themincricketclub/2009/selling.md

 game: Selling v The Min
 location: Cadman's Meadow
 date: 20/09/2009
-report:  Selling batted first and made 283 for 6 wkts.
-The Min replied with 277 for 8 wkts
+report:  Selling batted first and made 283 for 6 wkts in 40 overs.
+The Min replied with 277 for 8 wkts in 40 overs
 result: Selling won by 6 runs
 parent: 2009 Fixtures
 ---